The Art of Balance

-The Art of Balance is the third album by American heavy metal band Shadows Fall, released on September 17, 2002.
+The Art of Balance is the third studio album by American heavy metal band Shadows Fall.
+The album was released on September 17, 2002.
 The album sold over 4,500 copies the week of its release, and debuted at position 15 on the Top Independent Albums chart.
 With this release being the first with Jason Bittner, the lineup was solidified onwards as it is today's current members and the longest lineup in Shadows Fall's career's history.

 Background

 The Art of Balance was the first studio album by the band to which the entire lineup contributed, meaning that no songs were re-recorded from older material (except for "Stepping Outside the Circle", which originally appeared on the EP Deadworld).
 Matthew Bachand explained that this unity created a better band and that, "this time, instead of eight Gothenburg death metal songs, we have ballads, rock songs, thrash tunes."

 "Thoughts Without Words" was the album's first music video, featuring a simple band performance.
-The follow-up, "Destroyer of Senses," had the group performing in a snowed-in building and drinking with friends.
+The follow-up, "Destroyer of Senses", had the group performing in a snowed-in building and drinking with friends.
 "The Idiot Box" served as the basis for a final video, featuring the group's performance and backstage antics.
 All three videos saw significant airplay on MTV2 and Fuse TV.